Florida Democrats set to pick new leader amid party turmoil

 Gov. Ron DeSantis (R) won reelection by a 19-point margin — the largest in a Florida gubernatorial race in four decades — while Republicans gained a supermajority in the state legislature.
 For the first time since Reconstruction, there’s not a single Democrat in statewide office.

-The losses kicked off months of finger-pointing and internal strife, culminating last month with the abrupt resignation of former Miami Mayor Manny Diaz as the chair of the Florida Democratic Party.
+The losses kicked off months of finger-pointing and internal strife, culminating last month with the abrupt resignation of former Miami Mayor Manny Diaz as the chairman of the Florida Democratic Party.

 Florida state Sen. Annette Taddeo is among the candidates vying to become the state’s next Democratic leader.
 (Associated Press/Lynne Sladky)

-Among those vying to succeed Diaz are Fried, Taddeo, progressive activist Carolina Ampudia and Broward County Democratic Party Chair Rick Hoye.
+Among those vying to succeed Diaz are Fried, Taddeo, progressive activist Carolina Ampudia and Broward County Democratic Party Chairman Rick Hoye.

 And while they’ve sought to make their individual cases for winning the job, there’s little disagreement among the candidates that the party has long been rife with problems and is in desperate need of an overhaul.

-Taddeo, a former Miami-Dade Democratic Party chair who fell short in her bid to oust Rep. Maria Elvira Salazar (R-Fla.) in November, made the case that Democrats needed year-round investments to bulk up their organizing and voter registration efforts — and put aside the infighting that has ravaged the party for years.
+Taddeo, a former Miami-Dade County Democratic Party chairwoman who fell short in her bid to oust Rep. Maria Elvira Salazar (R) in November, made the case that Democrats needed year-round investments to bulk up their organizing and voter registration efforts — and put aside the infighting that has ravaged the party for years.

 “I’m ready to do this job,” Taddeo said.
 “I know how to do it.
 I know how to do the fundraising — and it does take money to do the things we want to do.”